koenrane/KR-new-site/content/instrumental-convergence-for-realistic-agent-objectives.md

 Given the **start** state, if the agent goes _up_, its reachable feature vector is just {(x=0 y=1)}, whereas the agent can induce (x=1 y=0) if it goes _right_.
 Therefore, whenever _up_ is strictly optimal for a featurized reward function, we can permute that reward function's feature weights by swapping the x- and y-coefficients ($\alpha_1$ and $\alpha_2$, respectively).
 Again, this new reward function is featurized, and it makes going _right_ strictly optimal.
 So the usual arguments ensure that at least half of these featurized reward functions make it optimal to go right.

-But sometimes these similarities won't hold, even when it initially looks like they "should"!
+Sometimes, these similarities won't hold, even when it initially looks like they "should"!

 ![](https://assets.turntrout.com/static/images/posts/a0ca5099bf16fb9bb0382d681abe79abeb5dd8ef51c525e9.avif)

 The agent can induce the feature vectors $\left \{ \begin{pmatrix}x: -1\\ y:0\end{pmatrix}, \begin{pmatrix}x:-1\\  y:-1\end{pmatrix}\right\}$ if it goes _left_.
 However, it can induce $\left \{ \begin{pmatrix}x: 1\\ y:0\end{pmatrix}, \begin{pmatrix}x:1\\ y:1\end{pmatrix}\right\}$ if it goes _right_.

-There is no way of switching feature labels so as to copy the _left_ feature set into the _right_ feature set!
+Switching feature labels cannot copy the _left_ feature set into the _right_ feature set!
 There's no way to just apply a feature permutation to the _left_ set, and thereby produce a subset of the _right_ feature set.
 Therefore, the theorems don't apply, and so they don't guarantee anything about how most permutations of every reward function incentivize some kind of behavior.

 On reflection, this makes sense.
 If $\alpha_1=\alpha_2=-1$, then there's no way the agent will want to go _right._ Instead, it'll go for the negative feature values offered by going _left_.
 This will hold for _all_ permutations of this feature labelling, too.
 So the orbit-level incentives _can't_ hold.